WelbornGroup/Documentation/Polymers/solvate-polymer.md

 This will prompt you for your solvent box name: `waterbox_50.xyz`

-There will be a new structure file generated (`polymer_filename.xyz_2`) which will be your centered carbohydrate in the minimized waterbox.
+There will be a new structure file generated (`polymer_filename.xyz_2`) which will be your centered polymer in the minimized waterbox.

 You should download and open this file in VMD to make sure it looks okay with no obvious errors.